Configure the Git Integration to use GitLab on-premises (Beta)

 Configure the Git integration for self-managed GitLab.

 The Git Integration has beta support for a self-managed GitLab installation deployed on-premises or in the cloud.
-SnapLogic provides an app gateway, a secure transparent proxy, to route Git requests through your Groundplex to the GitLab server, providing an additional layer of security.
+The SnapLogic Platform supports a single Groundplex per environment for Git operations.
+SnapLogic provides an App Gateway, a secure transparent proxy, to route Git requests through your Groundplex to the GitLab server, providing an additional layer of security.

 Important: Ensure that the network idle timeout on the GitLab service is more than 20 seconds.
 A timeout of 20 seconds or less can lead to connection errors for API calls.